theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/run-an-extraction.md

 #### Example
 1. Select the checkbox of the parameter you want to override.
 2. Enter the value and confirm by pressing enter.
-- Extraction URL before changing a parameter:<br>
+- Extraction URL before changing the parameter:<br>
 `http://localhost:8065?name=Plants`
 - Extraction URL after editing the parameter **rows**:<br>
 `http://localhost:8065?name=Plants&rows=100`